alextran1985/ReadMe-Generator/README.md

+# Title
-# Professional README Generator
+Professional README Generator

   ## Description
   As a developer I want a README generator so that I can quickly create a professional README for a new project.
+Given a command-line application that accepts user input when I am prompted for information about my application repository then a high-quality, professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions.

   ## Table of Contents (Optional)